 (b) the serial number of the transport document relating to the movement of the animal from the saleyard;

-(c) the date the animal was sold.
+(c) the date the animal was moved from the saleyard.

 Penalty: a fine of $5 000.

 (3) A saleyard operator must not, without the approval of an inspector, cause or permit an animal to which an NLIS device is applied to be sold or moved from the saleyard unless the device is functioning.